tencentyun/intlcloud-documents/product/CDN与加速/内容分发网络/用户权限/CDN权限说明_intl.md

 + CDN Console - Statistics Analysis - Status Code Statistics: Query and download status code statistics details of one or more specified projects;

 #### Cloud API Permission Control
-The sub-users with this permission can apply for a Cloud API Key (for more information, refer to [Applying for Security Credential]) and use the key to call the following Cloud APIs to query the consumption and statistics data of one or more specified projects:
+The sub-users with this permission can apply for a Cloud API Key and use the key to call the following Cloud APIs to query the consumption and statistics data of one or more specified projects:
 + DescribeCdnHostInfo: Query CDN consumption statistics
 + DescribeCdnHostDetailedInfo: Query CDN consumption statistics in details
 + GetCdnStatusCode: Query CDN error code statistics